anupn18/readme_lifesight/docs/PLATFORM/action/planner-1/intrepreting-a-budget-plan.md

 <br />

-## Understanding the 'Recommendations' Tab
+## Understanding the Recommendations Tab

 This tab provides actionable insights by comparing your current budget allocation against an optimized version.
 The charts visualize where you should shift your investments to maximize returns.